dainiuskreivenas/rbs/README.md

 # Introduction

-This is a RBS (Rule Based System).
-Build rules using facts that are cached to neurons and ran on NEST or SpiNNaker.
+This is N-ARC (Neural Cognitive Architecture).
+Build rules using facts and associative memory that are cached to neurons and ran on NEST or SpiNNaker platforms.

+# How it Works

+Adding Rules and Facts to the system produces python objects to represent neurons and synapses.
+These then are passed to the executor which uses pyNN simulator to create neurons and synapes on the Nest or spyNNaker platforms.

 # How to Use It

-View [Wiki](https://github.com/dainiuskreivenas/rbs/wiki) for more information
+View [Wiki](https://github.com/dainiuskreivenas/rbs/wiki) for more information.

 # To Run Tests